 During the First day of Christmas (December 25th) family meets for a dinner while the Second day of Christmas (December 26th) is also a public holiday.
 The Christmas period ends in a less popular Epiphany holiday (January 6th) which commemorates the three kings (magi) who visited baby Jesus.
 Effigies of the kings parade city streets and some people write their traditional initials ("+K+M+B") in chalk on their front doors (Kasparas, Merkelis, Baltazaras).

-Easter is another popular holiday, its seccular traditions associated with pushing Easter eggs to see which one will go furthest.
-Easter bunny is not part of the Lithuanian tradition.
+Easter is another popular holiday, its secular traditions associated with pushing Easter eggs to see which one will go furthest.
+Easter Grandmother (Velykų bobutė) is more or less a female version of Santa Claus albeit not as popular.
 Easter sunday and Easter monday are both public holidays.

 Another popular religious holiday is the Day of the Souls (Vėlinės) on November the 2nd and All Saints Day, November 1st.
 Less flashy than its Mexican counterpart this day involves visiting the graves of one's relatives and lighting candles there (and additional candles on the uncared graves).
 A visit to any cemetary is spectacular that evening, with most graves alight with candles.
 Traditionally it was believed that souls come to visit the earth at this day and a special meal used to be left for them.
 Like every religious holiday Vėlinės used to be persecuted by the Soviets who especially tried to forbid people from lighting candles on the graves of non-Soviet historical figures.